PrestaShop/docs/src/content/1.7/modules/sample_modules/view-order-hooks-demo.md

  - User Signature card below the Customer card.

-While creating these components you will learn how to:
+While creating this component you will learn how to:

  - Use Repository classes extending Symfony EntityRepository (https://symfony.com/doc/3.4/doctrine/repository.html)
  - Use Twig templates to render HTML (https://twig.symfony.com/)